Book Details:

 ENTER FOR A CHANCE TO WIN:

-This is a giveaway hosted by Partners in Crime Tours for Mike Cobb.
+This is a giveaway hosted by Partners in Crime Tours for Teresa Trent.
 See the widget for entry terms and conditions.
 Void where prohibited.

 Can’t see the giveaway?
 Click Here!